fschulze/mr.developer/README.txt

     If it's not set, then ``sources-dir`` will be used.

   ``[key=value]``
-    You can add options with this, which are specific to the version control system used.
-There are is no whitespace allowed in `key`, `value` or around the equal sign.
+    You can add options for each individual package with this.
+There are is no whitespace allowed in ``key``, ``value`` and around the equal sign.
+For a description of the options see below.

 The different repository kinds accept some specific options.

   Common options
+    The ``path`` option allows you to set the base directory where the package will be checked out.
+The name of the package will be appended to the base path.

     The ``update`` option allows you to specify whether a package will be updated during buildout or not.
 If it's ``true``, then it will always be updated.
 If it's ``false``, then it will never be updated, even if the